-A sufficient condition to ensure the shellability of a graded poset $\mc{P}$ is the $EL$-labeling property, as proven in \cite{bjorner80}.
+A sufficient condition to ensure the shellability of a graded poset $\mc{P}$ is the EL-labeling property, as proved in \cite{bjorner80}.
 For more background on the theory of shellable posets and simplicial complexes, see \cite{wachs}.

 \end{remark}